UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---
 ##### **Disruptive technologies (new service models: nursing)**

-- Nurse staffing agencies have now surge pricing, and nurses usually have more control over their schedules
+- Nurse staffing agencies sometimes use surge pricing, and their nurses usually have more control over their schedules
-- In the US, we've seen companies begin to develop platforms based on a classic two-sided market
+- In the US, we've seen companies begin to develop platforms based on a classic two-sided market (re: Uber)

 <br>